Aandree5/gui-web-base/README.md

 | `fallback`       | `fallback:role:browser=browser` (generic fallback) | Applies when no other match succeeds and is evaluated last as a catch-all rule. |

 > For more details, see the [Xpra tuning documentation](https://github.com/Xpra-org/xpra/blob/master/docs/Usage/Encodings.md#tuning).

+## 🎛️ Menu Integration

+This image includes a built-in freedesktop-compliant menu file that allows installed apps with `.desktop` files to be discovered and launched from the UI.

+If an app provides a `.desktop` entry (installed either to `/usr/share/applications` or `~/.local/share/applications`), it will automatically appear in the browser-based menu, no extra configuration needed.

 ## 🏷️ Versioning & Tags